 - Leora Shachat, Student Research Assistant and Dr. Judy Frain, Faculty Mentor: “Cognitive Performance in Adults with HIV” (Poster)

 - Joel Brune, Carley Shields, Amanda Rood, Student Research Assistants, with Dr. HS Wu, Faculty Mentor: “Bright Light on Fatigue in Women Being Treated for Breast Cancer: A Pilot Study” (Poster)

 - Joseph Daesch, Student Research Assistant, with Dr. HS Wu, Faculty Mentor: “Chemosensory Alterations in Patients with Cancer” (Poster)

 If you’re not already a student at the Goldfarb School of Nursing, learn more about our admissions process.

-Current students are welcome to contact Dr. Jean Davis, the Paul J. McKee, Jr. Senior Associate Dean for Research and Doctoral Studies, to explore upcoming research opportunities that might be a good match.
+Current students are welcome to contact Karen Porter, to explore upcoming research opportunities that might be a good match.